 Mission Statement vs Vision Statement

-Both the terms ‘mission statement’ and ‘vision statement’ are often confused with each other by a lot of companies.
+Both the terms โmission statementโ and โvision statementโ are often confused with each other by a lot of companies.
 Let us understand both these terms clearly with the help of examples.

-Vision Statement
+Vision Statement | Mission Statement |

-A perspective on how you want the future of your company to be.
+A perspective on how you want the future of your company to be. | A description of your companyโs business, objectives, and your approach to reach those objectives. |

-Narrates about HOW you will get to where you want to be, defining the purpose and primary objectives related to your team values and customer needs.
+Outlines WHERE you want to be, communicating the purpose and scheduled foresight of your business. | Narrates about HOW you will get to where you want to be, defining the purpose and primary objectives related to your team values and customer needs. |

-Talks about the present leading to its future.
+Talks about the future. | Talks about the present leading to its future. |

 Examples

-Here are a few examples to explain the difference further –
+Here are a few examples to explain the difference further โ

 Nike